eoli3n/eoli3n.github.io/archlinux/_posts/2020-05-01-zfs-install.md

 icon: fa-database
 ---

-After a test of [Nixos implementation of ZFS](https://nixos.wiki/wiki/NixOS_on_ZFS), and the fact that Ubuntu added support for [install on ZFS root](https://wiki.ubuntu.com/FocalFossa/ReleaseNotes#ZFS_0.8.3) support, I was curious about how to use it on Archlinux.
+After a test of [Nixos implementation of ZFS](https://nixos.wiki/wiki/NixOS_on_ZFS), and the fact that Ubuntu added support for [install on ZFS root](https://wiki.ubuntu.com/FocalFossa/ReleaseNotes#ZFS_0.8.3) support, I was curious about how to use it on Arch Linux.

 ### Harder than on NixOS